library(nlme); library(performance); library(emmeans)

 library(dplyr); library(broom.mixed); library(ggplot2)

-First, we will start with the first example from a randomized complete block design with repeated measures.
+First, we will start with the first example with randomized complete block design with repeated measures.

 The example shown below contains data from a sorghum trial laid out as a randomized complete block design (5 blocks) with variety (4 varieties) treatment effect.
 The response variable ‘y’ is the leaf area index assessed in five consecutive weeks on each plot.